vignettes/rescomp.Rmd

 One consumer (type 2) and one continuously supplied resource (i.e. chemostat)

-Two consumers (type 1 and type 2) and one logistically growing resource
+Two consumers (type 2) and one logistically growing resource

 Two consumers (type 1) and two substitutable resources in a chemostat